mkeen/rxcouch/README.md

 If you're using CouchDB to authenticate users in your application, you could call `session` when your app is initialized in order to determine if a user is logged in, and if so, any other information associated with that user.

-### Dealing with Documents
+###Dealing with Documents

-Whether authentication is used or not, a document is always returned to you by RxCouch in the form a `BehaviorSubject` which provides a two-way, real-time data binding to the document that lives in CouchDB.
+Whether authentication is used or not, a document is always returned to you by RxCouch in the form a `BehaviorSubject` which provides two-way, real-time data binding to the document that lives in CouchDB.

-#### Subscribe to Any Document in Real Time
+####Subscribe to Any Document in Real Time

 ```typescript
 interface Person {